Greenview, Edmonton

 Greenview is a residential neighbourhood in the Mill Woods area of southeast Edmonton, Alberta, Canada.
 It is located to the south of the Mill Woods Golf Course.

 Most of the residential development in Greenview occurred during the 1970s and 1980s, with 97.9% of the residences constructed during this time.
 The most common type of residence, according to the 2005 municipal census, is the single-family dwelling, which makes up 72% of all residences in the neighbourhood.
 A further 18% are row houses.
 The remaining 10% are split roughly equally between duplexes and apartments in low rise buildings with fewer than five stories (5% each).
 Approximately 83% of residences are owner occupied, with the remaining 17% being rented.

-There is a single school in the neighbourhood, Greeview Public School.
-Beside the school there is an outdoor hockey rink, where great hockey is played.
+There is a single school in the neighbourhood, Greenview Public School.
+Beside the school there is an outdoor hockey rink.

-The Jackie Parker Recreation Area is located in Greenview.
+The Jackie Parker Recreation Area is also located in Greenview.

 The community is represented by the Woodvale Community League, established in 1980.